benwaffle/the-vala-manual/attributes.md

 Attributes
 ----------

-Attributes are metadata information that applies to a given symbol (a class, field, parameter, etc.).

-Attributes provide extra information in order to:
+Attributes are metadata information that applies to a symbol (a class, field, parameter, etc.).
+This extra information is used to:

 -   Integrate libraries more directly.
 These are the ones most often used in new Vala programs/libraries.